Category Archives: Excerpt

 A risky idea occurred to me.
 There was something I could do if I were brave enough, and right now, I needed to push past my usually passive role.
 Too many people would die if I didn’t.

 When a high fae’s magic first appeared as an adolescent, they could only perform lesser spells that were a prelude to something bigger that would develop over the coming year.
 I started with wind and light power, which later combined to form portal channeling.
-Although I rarely had cause to use those, I did practice them since they worked well as a defense when I needed it, especially wind.
+Although I rarely had cause to use those, I did practice them since they worked well as a defense when I needed them, especially wind.

 Darrow was lifting another handful of our soldiers into the air.
 If I didn’t hit him immediately, they’d die in the next few moments.
 I let go of Astra’s reins and raised my hands, focusing on the half-light/half-dark elf, and pulled the air around me.
 In a streamlined burst, I sent it straight at him.